Emmionel/Apodomisis/README.md

 Each tone row is equivalent to a specific section of the music piece “Apodomisis”.
 Thus:

 •	The first section (m.
-1-31) where is presented the Prime and the Retrograde state of the twelve-tone series
+1-31) where the Prime and the Retrograde state of the twelve-tone series are presented

 •	The second section (m.
-32-59) where is presented the Inversion and the Retrograde Inversion of the twelve-tone series
+32-59) where the Inversion and the Retrograde Inversion of the twelve-tone series is presented

 •	The third section (m.
-65-115) where are presented all the tone rows of the twelve-tone series (Prime, Retrograde, Inversion, Retrograde Inversion)
+65-115) where all the tone rows of the twelve-tone series (Prime, Retrograde, Inversion, Retrograde Inversion)are presented

 ***<ins>Methodology of Composing “Apodomisis”</ins>***

 “Apodomisis” is a 7 minutes 40 seconds music piece for Flute and Super Collider Code.
-In order to compose “Apodomisis”, as a composer, I was faced with the problematic of physical modelling of Flute in Super Collider coding.
+In order to compose “Apodomisis”, as a composer, I was faced with the problem of physical modeling of Flute in Super Collider coding.
 In other words, I was called to find a code that imitates adequately the sound of Flute.

-After finding the right patch of physical modelling of the sound of Flute in Super Collider code from Thor Magnusson and changing its parameters so as to serve the main concept of “Apodomisis” composition, I was called to find out a function via which the whole code will run itself automatically in Super Collider.
-Thanks to my Prof. Iannis Zannos, this problem was easily solved after providing me with his coding for a simple function for playing a timed sequence of pbinds/patterns automatically.
+After finding the right patch of physical modeling of the sound of Flute in Super Collider code from Thor Magnusson  and changing its parameters so as to serve the main concept of “Apodomisis” composition, I was called to find out a function with which the whole code will run itself automatically in Super Collider.
+Thanks to my Prof. Iannis Zannos, this problem was solved after providing me with his coding for a simple function for playing a timed sequence of pbinds/patterns automatically.

 Solving the above mentioned problems, which were essential in order to make my composition run in Super Collider in the first place, the next and very significant step so as to compose “Apodomisis” was to make a conventional music score of the piece for both Flute and Super Collider code and transcribe it into numbers/code.
 To make the composition easier, I decided to make the score at 60 BPM which translates perfectly one note to one second of time.
 Making a score for this piece not only does it make the transcription of notes into coding easy and precise, but also gives the opportunity to “classical” musicians, who are not familiar with this type of compositions, follow the artistic values, which this piece has to offer, by reading a conventional music score.

-For making the transcription of notes into code even easier, I organised the notes of this piece and their durations into patterns/pbinds, based on which state/tone row of the twelve-tone series the music score was into each time.
+For making the transcription of notes into code even easier, I organised the notes and their durations into patterns/pbinds, taking into consideration each state/tone row of the twelve-tone series.
 In this way, it is easy for one to follow both the score and the code in Super Collider at the same time.

 Due to the fact that the performance and recording of this piece were done remotely, because of Covid-19 consenquences, I created a metronome in SuperCollider at 60 BPM and exported it to audio file which I then sent it to the performer.
 In this way, the performer could play via headphones the audio file of the metronome in order to have the right tempo mark indication so as to perform the part of the Flute exactly at the same time with the code.